CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Policy-based-Routing.md

 A PBR policy contains one or more policy maps.
 Each policy map:

 - Is identified with a unique map name and sequence number.
 The sequence number is used to determine the relative order of the map within the policy.
-- Contains a match source IP rule and (or) a match destination IP rule and a set rule, or a match Differentiated Services Code Point (DSCP) or an Explicit Congestion Notification (ECN) rule and a set rule.
+- Contains a match source IP rule and (or) a match destination IP rule and a set rule, or a match DSCP or ECN rule and a set rule.
    - To match on a source and destination address, a policy map can contain both match source and match destination IP rules.
    - A set rule determines the PBR next hop for the policy.
 The set rule can contain a single next hop IP address or it can contain a next hop group.
 A next hop group has more than one next hop IP address so that you can use multiple interfaces to forward traffic.
 To use ECMP, you configure a next hop group.